 It is important to note that there are two types of audiences: primary and secondary.
 The primary audience consists of the decision makers.
 These are the people who receive your marketing messages directly.
 The secondary audience consists of those who indirectly receive your marketing messages.
 More specifically, those who receive the marketing messages and have influence over the decision maker.

 It is also important to understand the difference between a niche and target audience.
 Your target audience is the group of people you cater your products or services to.
 Your niche is not an audience, but rather the area in which you specialize.

 A good way to understand the difference is to look at a company that caters to the same target audience but provides a different service or product than what you offer.
 For example, your company and Company XYZ may both sell to the same target market, but you sell whiteboard animations while Company XYZ sells print design.
 This means you both have the same target audience but a different niche.

-How to Identify Your Target Audience and Market to Them
+Identify Your Target Audience and Market to Them